What is Transcutaneous Pacing?

 Cardiac Monitors

 While there are some differences, most cardiac monitors operate similarly.
-You must know how the equipment works.
+You must know how your specific equipment works to initiate ECG pacing smoothly.

 Cardiac monitors may look different but work the same.

-After pad application, set the monitor to pacing mode.
-Follow your local protocols to set the rate.
-A standard pace is 80 ppm.
+- Set the Rate: Follow your local protocols to set the pacing rate.
+A standard starting pace is typically 60 to 80 ppm (paces per minute).

 The provider is setting the pacer rate to 80 ppm, and there are currently 0 milliamps.

 While pacing, feel for a femoral pulse.
 You should feel a pulsation coming off of the heart and down through the aorta.
-Remember, when you check for a pulse, check for a central pulse.
-It’s not uncommon for a patient to twitch while you’re pacing, so it may be hard to detect a pulse on the periphery.
+Remember, when you check for a pulse, check for a central pulse (femoral or carotid).
+It’s not uncommon for a patient to twitch severely while you’re pacing, so it may be hard to detect a pulse on the periphery.
+If palpation is difficult due to patient movement, instrument-based confirmation methods—such as looking for a matching pulse wave on a pulse oximeter (SpO2 plethysmograph) or using Doppler ultrasound—can be very helpful.

 While pacing, find the femoral pulse.